 Table of contents

-If you were to create a list of the top five or ten characteristics associated with autism, hand flapping would likely win a spot near the top of the list as a common visible characteristic of autism.
-Children with autism who display this behavior are easy to spot in schools and in public because this behavior is frequent and sometimes continuous.
-While not inherently problematic, this frequent public display can become problematic when it hinders daily functioning and social interactions.
+If you were to create a list of the top five or ten characteristics associated with Autism, hand flapping would likely win a spot near the top of the list.
+Children with Autism who display this behavior are easy to spot in schools and in public because this behavior is frequent, highly visible, and sometimes continuous.
+While not inherently problematic, this recurring public display can become problematic when it gets in the way of daily functioning and social interactions.

-Hand flapping is a repetitive hand movement that occurs in an up and down or side to side movement.
+Hand flapping is a form of Autism stimming.
+It refers to repetitive hand movement that occurs up and down or side-to-side.
 It can include finger wiggling, clapping, moving arms, shaking, clenching fists, or any other variation of these characteristics.
-Often, it is part of a full physical display that might include body rocking or head shaking or even pacing or jumping while making vocalizations.
+Often, it is part of a full physical display that might include body rocking or head shaking, or even pacing or jumping while making vocalizations.

-Is it a sign of autism?
-It can be, but hand flapping isn’t always associated primarily with autism.
-Hand flapping can accompany other neurological or developmental disorders in addition to autism.
+Is it a sign of Autism?
+It can be, but hand flapping isn’t always associated primarily with Autism.
+Flapping hands can accompany other neurological or developmental disorders in addition to Autism.
 Children who are diagnosed with ADHD, Down Syndrome, OCD, and other neurological disorders can also have a tendency for hand flapping.
-Typically developing children- and even some adults- occasionally exhibit hand flapping as a display of excitement, nervousness, or just habit without giving it a second thought.
+Typically developing children- and even some adults- occasionally exhibit hand flapping as a display of excitement, nervousness, stress management or just habit without giving it a second thought.
+Is hand flapping bad?
 Hand flapping only becomes concerning when it interferes with the ability to function and communicate.

 Hand flapping is categorized as an automatic response to specific triggers in a person’s environment.
 It is a physical response without deliberate thought- that is why it is called an automatic response.